nus-cs1010/2324-s1/docs/c-in-cs1010.md

 - Using the wrong format modifier for `printf` could lead to strange results
 - Using the wrong format modifier for `scanf` could lead to memory corruption
 - Need to look up what is the right format modifier to use
-- Need to preallocate memory for `scanf` of strings
+- Need to pre-allocate memory for `scanf` of strings
 - `scanf` is not secure
 - `scanf` is not a pure function.
 Prefers students to learn about the concept of pure functions first.
 - etc. etc.